 You should not compare the Challenger K1 with a fixed hull kayak, not even with a higher quality inflatable kayak.
 If you’re already sure you want to make several paddling trips in the season or don’t want to restrict yourself to calm waters, you should buy a higher quality boat.
 The purchase price is higher, but the differences in terms of handling characteristics and quality are enormous.

-Intex has two other inflatable kayaks, which could be interesting if you are looking for an entry-level inflatable about $100.
+Intex has other inflatable kayaks, which could be interesting if you are looking for an entry-level inflatable.
 But same here, the kayaks are designed for short tours on calm water.
-There are not big differences between the Challenger K1 and K2.
+There are no big differences between the Challenger K1 and K2.
 The Intex Challenger K2 is a tandem kayak and can also be paddle as a solo kayak.
 You are a bit faster with it since it’s longer.
 The Intex Explorer K2 looks quite different but it’s quite similar with the K2.
 We have compared both kayaks and you can find out the differences in our Intex Challenger vs. Explorer article.